 To minimize the risk associated with using power and hand tools or equipment, the following inspection procedure be used to determine if the items are in good condition.
 All company tools and equipment be inspected daily by all personnel that are using them.
-A formal inspection that is documented be completed yearly for each site.
+A formal inspection that is documented be completed yearly for each company tool.
+Inspection will be completed on True Context app.